bodgit/puppet-portmap/README.md

 ##### `service_name`

-The name of the service
+The name of the service.

 ### Examples